bryn9696/CV/README.md

 ## Work Experience

-**Sports Specialists Limimited** (2018 to 2021)
+**Sports Specialists Limited** (2018 to 2021)
 Director

-- Managing finances: I iorganised payments, paid out invoices and was in regular communication with the accountants.
+- Managing finances: I organised payments, paid out invoices and was in regular communication with the accountants.
 - Organising and planning staffing: I was responsible for organising which staff were at which location, ensuring the duo could work exceptionally well together and allocate lead coach's for each site.
 - Managing customer database: I was in charge of inputting and maintaining customer information.
 - Sorting issues:  I was the point of contact for staff who had problems and for customers who had any issues.